kingsdigitallab/ncse-django/README.md

-# mpol-django
+# ncse-django

-This is the repository for the mpol project at [King's Digital Lab](https://kdl.kcl.ac.uk)
+This is the repository for the Nineteenth-Century Serial Edition project at [King's Digital Lab](https://kdl.kcl.ac.uk)

 This project is configured to use [Vagrant](https://www.vagrantup.com/) for local development and [Fabric](http://www.fabfile.org/) for deployment.

 ## Getting started

-1. Enter the project directory: `cd mpol-django`
+1. Enter the project directory: `cd ncse-django`
 2. Start the virtual machine: `vagrant up`
 3. SSH into the virtual machine: `vagrant ssh`
 4. Run the local development server: `./manage.py runserver 0:8000`